felipe-iar/ew-tortoise-integration/README.md

 - Select __Tools__ >> __Git commit__, enter with `Initial commit` as the commit message, select __All__ files >> __OK__.
 - Use __Tools__ >> __Git status__ to check the repository status.

-## Simple example: remote repository
+## Simple example: starting from a remote repository
 For this, let's use this repository as an example on how to clone an existing repository from a Git server.

 - Select __Tools__ >> __Git clone__.